markclare1992/markclare1992.github.io/_posts/2020-08-27-home-advantage.md

 The model includes no specific lineup information, squad rotation and January signings are not included as factors.
 The model assumes that a teams attack & defense abilities are fixed over time, ideally these would be allowed to vary over time however that is a much more difficult coding exercise.
 There was no accounting for motivational effects, i.e after the restart there was arguably 2 groups of teams, those with high motivation and something to play for (Winner/European places/relegation) and those comfortably safe in mid-table.

+## Future analysis.

+Potential continuations listed below.

+1. Add time varying skill ratings.
+2. Include number of fans in the analysis, this will be of interest when fans are allowed back into stadiums at reduced capacity.
+3. Include sub groups of good, average and bad teams in the hierarchical model to reduce shrinkage.